Your Medical Air and Ground Ambulance Partner

 It is possible, depending on the size and weight of the animal as well as safety considerations.
 We do understand how important pets can be to patients and family, and we take that into consideration.
 If a pet will accompany the patient, the pet must be up to date on vaccinations and confined to a pet carrier during the flight.

-In the fall, 70-year-old Sandra Olsen traveled to Nairobi, Kenya as a volunteer on a medical mission.
+70-year-old Sandra Olsen traveled to Nairobi, Kenya as a volunteer on a medical mission.
 During a work-related trip to Uganda, Sandra was bitten by a mosquito.
 Approximately a week later, she went into shock with an altered mental state and suffered an overall loss of kidney function.

 Benjamin Rye is one of America’s military elite – a physically strong, mentally tough, specially trained Army Ranger.
 He exemplifies courage, having proudly served his country on six tours of duty in Iraq and Afghanistan.
 Ben’s toughest challenge, though, would begin on a stretch of road in Alabama.